Estimate Time2 min

 • In vitro fertilization (IVF).
 Combines the sperm and eggs in a lab.
 After the egg is fertilized and the cells begin dividing, it becomes an embryo.
 The embryo, or more than 1, is then implanted into the uterus.

 Fertility treatments can be very expensive.
-For instance, a single cycle of IVF can cost between $12,000 and $15,000, and more than one IVF cycle is often needed.2 Your health insurance may cover part of the cost, and some employers even offer fertility benefits coverage.
+For instance, a single cycle of IVF can cost more than $20,000, and more than one IVF cycle is often needed.2 Your health insurance may cover part of the cost, and some employers even offer fertility benefits coverage.
 Once you’ve gotten a diagnosis and a recommendation for treatment, it’s a good idea to call your health insurance company to understand exactly what is covered.
 Also, if you have a health savings account (HSA), you could use that money to pay for fertility treatments, since they’re considered a qualified medical expense.

 Finding a doctor for a high-risk pregnancy